Business and administration professionals: skills opportunities and challenges

 Figure 2: Shortages and surpluses for business and administration professionals across the EU

 According to Cedefop, business and administration professionals are highly demanded (i.e. they are in shortage) in Germany, Italy, Latvia, Luxembourg, Hungary, Romania and Slovenia.
-On a more detailed level, financial professionals are of short supply in Cyprus, Denmark, Ireland, France and the United Kingdom.
+On a more detailed level, financial professionals are of short supply in Cyprus, Denmark, Ireland, France and the United Kingdom and sales related professionals are of a short supply in Spain.
 Contrariwise, skills surplus of these professionals (more precisely, marketing professionals) is found in Finland.

 What are the trends for the future?
 2